Delhi Sultanate: Tughlaq dynasty (1320–1413)

-Revolts against Muhammad bin Tughlaq began in 1327, continued over his reign, and over time the geographical reach of the Sultanate shrunk.
+Revolts against Muhammad bin Tughlaq began in 1327, continued over his reign, and over time the geographical reach of the Sultanate shrank.
 The Vijayanagara Empire originated in southern India as a direct response to attacks from the Delhi Sultanate, and liberated south India from the Delhi Sultanate's rule.
 In the 1330s, Muhammad bin Tughlaq ordered an invasion of China, sending part of his forces over the Himalayas.
 However, they were defeated by the Kangra State.
-During his reign, state revenues collapsed from his policies such as the base metal coins from 1329 to 1332.
+During his reign, state revenues collapsed due to his policies, such as the base metal coins from 1329 to 1332.
 Famines, widespread poverty, and rebellion grew across the kingdom.
-In 1338 his nephew rebelled in Malwa, whom he attacked, caught, flayed alive, and killed ultimately.
+In 1338, his nephew rebelled in Malwa, whom he attacked, caught, flayed alive, and killed ultimately.
 By 1339, the eastern regions under local Muslim governors and southern parts led by Hindu kings had revolted and declared independence from the Delhi Sultanate.
 Muhammad bin Tughlaq did not have the resources or support to respond to the shrinking kingdom.
 The historian Walford chronicled that Delhi and most of India faced severe famines during Muhammad bin Tughlaq's rule in the years after the base metal coin experiment.
-In 1335, Jalaluddin Ahsan Khan, a Sayyid native of Kaithal in North India, revolted and founded the Madurai Sultanate in South India.
+In 1335, Jalaluddin Ahsan Khan, a Sayyid from Kaithal in northern India, revolted and founded the Madurai Sultanate in South India.
 By 1347, the Bahmani Sultanate had become independent through the rebellion of Ismail Mukh.
 It became a competing Muslim kingdom in the Deccan region of South Asia, founded by Ala-ud-Din Bahman Shah.

 The Tughlaq dynasty is remembered for its architectural patronage, such as the construction of Firoz Shah Kotla.
 It reused old Buddhist pillars erected by Ashoka in the 3rd century BCE, such as the Delhi-Topra pillar.
 The Sultanate initially wanted to use the pillars as minarets.
 Firuz Shah Tughlaq decided otherwise and had them installed near mosques.
 The meaning of the Brahmi script on the pillars (the Edicts of Ashoka) was unknown in Firuz Shah's time.